Alan Boswell

 Alan Henry Boswell (8 August 1943 – 24 August 2017) was an English football goalkeeper who made 479 league and cup appearances in a 12-year career in the English Football League.

-He began his career at Walsall in 1961, before moving on to Shrewsbury Town in 1963.
-He spent five years at the club, before winning a move to First Division club Wolverhampton Wanderers in 1968.
-The next year he moved on to Bolton Wanderers, before signing with Port Vale in July 1972.
-He left Vale Park in May 1974, and later turned out for Oswestry Town, who he managed in the first half of the 1976–77 season.
+He began his career at Walsall in 1961 before moving on to Shrewsbury Town in 1963.
+He spent five years at the club before winning a move to First Division club Wolverhampton Wanderers in 1968.
+The next year he moved on to Bolton Wanderers before signing with Port Vale in July 1972.
+He left Vale Park in May 1974 and later turned out for Oswestry Town, who he managed in the first half of the 1976–77 season.

 Career

 Walsall

-Boswell started his career with home town club Walsall, joining as an amateur in 1958 and turning professional in 1960.
+Boswell started his career with his hometown club Walsall, joining as an amateur in 1958 and turning professional in 1960.
 Walsall finished 14th in the Second Division in 1961–62, under the stewardship of Bill Moore.
-He remained the first choice keeper at Fellows Park in 1962–63, as the "Saddlers" were relegated into the Third Division.
+He remained the first-choice keeper at Fellows Park in 1962–63, as the "Saddlers" were relegated into the Third Division.
 He moved on to league rivals Shrewsbury Town, who finished mid-table in 1963–64, 1964–65 and 1965–66, before missing out on promotion by four places and three points in 1966–67.
 The "Shrews" finished third in 1967–68, missing out on promotion by a single point.
-He was the first choice stopper for Arthur Rowley's side throughout his five years at Gay Meadow.
+He was the first-choice stopper for Arthur Rowley's side throughout his five years at Gay Meadow.